zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartCategoryAxisItemCrosshair.md

 ## Methods

 ### color
 The color of the crosshair.
+Accepts a valid CSS color string, including hex and rgb.

 #### Returns
 `\Kendo\Dataviz\UI\ChartCategoryAxisItemCrosshair`